Funerals that Respect Nature

 Partnership with Jour de la Terre

-Alfred Dallaire MEMORIA is proud to announce it is teaming up with Jour de la Terre Québec for 375 000 Arbres, a project to plant 375,000 trees in the Greater Montreal region in 2017.
+Alfred Dallaire MEMORIA is proud to announce it is teaming up with Jour de la Terre Québec for 375 000 Arbres, a project to plant 375,000 trees in the Greater Montreal region for the 375th anniversary of the town.
 Under this partnership, the 48 trees at the MEMORIA's Jardin des Memoires will be included in the project's tally and catalogued online at 375000arbres.org, encouraging a re-think of how natural greenery can be used in funeral rituals.

 Funerals with minimum impact on the environment